TLSocketRoom

 Loads a document snapshot, completely replacing the current room state.
 This will disconnect all current clients and update the document to match the provided snapshot.
 Use this for restoring from backups or implementing document versioning.

-loadSnapshot(snapshot: RoomSnapshot | TLStoreSnapshot): void
+loadSnapshot(snapshot: RoomSnapshot | TLStoreSnapshot): void;

 Example